 Particulars Nine Months Ended December 31,2016 Year Ended March 31,2016

-Importanies of the and of the man
+Inventories at the end of the year

 Inventories at the end of the year

 Work-in-progress 109.43 69.29

 109.43 69.29

 Inventories at the beginning of the year

 Work-in-progress 69.29 24.58

 69.29 24.58

 Net (Increase)/Decrease (40.14) (44.71)

-^{1.} The above statement should be read with the explanatory notes to the Statement of restatement adjustments to consolidated financial statements in Annexure IV, Company overview and Significant accounting policies as appearing in Annexure V and Notes to Restated consolidated Summary Statements appearing from Annexure VI to Annexure XXXVII.
+1. The above statement should be read with the explanatory notes to the Statement of restatement adjustments to consolidated financial statements in Annexure IV, Company overview and Significant accounting policies as appearing in Annexure V and Notes to Restated consolidated Summary Statements appearing from Annexure VI to Annexure XXXVII.